yibork/Voice-based-Mental-Health-Support-System/readme.md

 3. **ChatCounselor: A Large Language Models for Mental Health Support**
    J. M. Liu, D. Li, H. Cao, T. Ren, Z. Liao, and J. Wu, Sep.
 27, 2023
    DOI: [10.48550/arXiv.2309.15461](https://arxiv.org/abs/2309.15461)

----

-This README provides a comprehensive overview of the **Chat Counselor** project, detailing the architecture, implementation, and instructions for running the application.
-It incorporates information from the project report and additional data to ensure that developers and users can easily understand and interact with the system.

-Feel free to modify and expand upon this README to suit the specific needs of your project or to include any additional information.